benkeeley/ChatBot-Assignment-3/README.md

 # Elon Musk Chat Bot

+##Updates for Ben Keeley's Individual Assignment
+Since Assignment 3 I have added features that make use of Wolfram API and Twitter API to improve the chatbot.
+- Implemented a WolframAlpha class to Query Wolfram Alpha for all received inputs
+- Implemented a Twitter API class to retrieve information from Elon Musks twitter page.
+- Added responses where Elon bot directly references Elon's twitter
+- Added responses where Elon can answer questions based on Wolfram Alpha's obtained results
+- Some extra topics dealing with twitter were added
 ## Updates for Assignment 3
 Since Assignment 2 we have added new features and also enhanced some quality of life features to our chatbot.
 Additions include: